How to maximize the value of DevOps during an economic downturn

-Let’s take a look at the Enterprise plans.
+Now, let’s take a look at the Enterprise plans.

-There are four enterprise plans.
+There are three main enterprise plans:

 Remember that Exchange Kiosk provides only a small 2GB Mailbox that can be accessed by a browser or POP3 protocol, which means no real synchronization with Outlook.
-Enterprise Kiosk, on the other hand, adds Office Online and Yammer.
-No Skype capabilities here.

 There are a couple of questions that customers often ask.